On this page:

 It is not acceptable practice for authors to submit their work to more than one journal at a time.
-Work which is published and which is later found to be a duplication of work already published by the same author will incur consequences.
-The publisher of the initial work will be notified and authors may be prohibited from publishing work by one or both publishers in future.
+Work which is published and later found to be a duplication of work already published by the same author will incur consequences.
+The publisher of the initial work will be notified and authors may be prohibited from publishing work in RSNZ journals in future.
 The author’s institution may also be notified.

 Authors are encouraged to refrain from excessive fragmentation of work to maximise the number of publications from one study.

 All authors listed are expected to have provided some input into the concept, design, execution or interpretation of the work submitted.
 To eliminate any doubt as to the contribution of any named author, all authors may be asked to provide a written, signed statement indicating their eligibility for authorship on the work.
 The corresponding author will be responsible for obtaining these statements, if requested.
 The corresponding author is responsible for informing the co-authors of the manuscript’s status throughout the publishing process.

-Professional writers who participated only in drafting of the manuscript and did not have a role in the design or conduct of the study or the interpretation of results should be identified in the acknowledgements section and should not be listed as authors.
+Professional writers who participated only in drafting the manuscript but did not have a role in the design or conduct of the study or the interpretation of results should be identified in the acknowledgements section and should not be listed as authors.
 Any payment for such services should be disclosed.